-Deep ruby-garnet color; red fruits, blackberries, blueberries, oak on the nose; red fruits, plum, blackberry, blueberry, blackcurrant, chocolate, hint of mint on the palate.
+Deep ruby-garnet color; red fruits, plum, blackberry, cassis, leather, oak spice on the nose; sweet cherry, blueberry, redcurrant, blackberry, vanilla, earth on the palate.

 Stags’ Leap is one of California’s oldest wineries.
 Horace Chase partnered with his uncle, W.W.
 Thompson, to found the estate on land where grapes has been planted by T.L.
 Grigsby in the 1880s.
 The manor house was built in 1890 and the first vintage was produced in 1893.